 In the shade garden, we have a lot of choices of mounding and low plants.
 Astilbe, conversely, bloom in graceful spires and brilliant colors.
 They are eye-catchers in the shade garden.
 They are a perfect replacement for nonperforming turf in shady areas or as enhancements in the shaded wild edges of the backyard.

 The following table will help you quickly decide if this beauty will grow in your garden.
-Look, especially, for your plant hardiness zone, Light and soil conditions.
-If those can be accomodated in your garden, check the other features to see if Astilbe is for you.
+Look for your plant hardiness zone, Light, and soil conditions.
+If those can be accommodated in your garden, check the other features to see if Astilbe is for you.

 Varieties of Astilbe

 Astilbe come in a considerable range of size, from 6″-to 5′!
-Please note that as a popular plant, you can expect new varieties each year.
-Look for some of the newer offerings to include more interesting foliage colors and textures.
-Astilbe foliage is attractive on its own and this extends the beauty of the plant in the garden.
+Please note that you can expect new varieties each year as a popular plant.
+Look for some of the newer offerings to include more interesting foliage, colors and textures.
+Astilbe foliage is attractive on its own and extends the plant’s beauty in the garden.

-Because the range is so broad and limits their usability in each of our gardens I will sort the varieties into size ranges.
-In each case, I will provide, name, color, and height as well as other pertinent information.
+Because the range is so broad and limits their usability in each of our gardens, I will sort the varieties into size ranges.
+In each case, I will provide name, color, height, and other pertinent information.
 Here are the groups:

 - Cotton Candy- pink, blooms midseason 16″ tall